 To remove a ticket relation, click the little arrow next to the name of the related ticket and select Remove from the context menu.
-The related ticket is now displayed in italics.
-At this point you can still undo the removal by clicking Undo in the context menu.
-As soon as you execute any other action, the ticket relation is removed permanently.
+Then, click Yes to confirm the removal of the relation.
+Note that the relation is also removed from the page of the related ticket.
+You cannot undo the removal once you confirmed it.